Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Bernoulli GLR Change Point Detector

-Generalized Likelihood Ratio tests date back to the seminal work of \cite{barnard1959control} and were for instance studied for change-point detection by \cite{siegmund1995using}.
-Exploiting the fact that bounded distribution are $(1/4)$-sub Gaussian (\ie, their moment generating function is dominated by that of a Gaussian distribution with the same mean and a variance $1/4$), the (Gaussian) GLRT, recently studied in depth by \cite{Maillard2018GLR}, can be use for our problem.
+Generalized Likelihood Ratio tests have been used for a very long time (see, e.g. \cite{Wilks38}) and were for instance studied for changepoint detection by \cite{siegmund1995using}.
+Exploiting the fact that bounded distributions are $(1/4)$-sub-Gaussian (\ie, have a moment generating function dominated by that of a Gaussian with the same mean and variance $1/4$), the (Gaussian) GLRT, recently studied in depth by \cite{Maillard2018GLR}, can be used for our problem.
 We propose instead to exploit the fact that bounded distributions are also dominated by Bernoulli distributions.
 We call a \emph{sub-Bernoulli distribution} any distribution $\nu$ that satisfies $\ln \bE_{X\sim\nu}\left[e^{\lambda X}\right] \leq \phi_{\mu}(\lambda)$ with $\mu=\bE_{X\sim \nu}[X]$ and $\phi_{\mu}(\lambda) = \ln(1-\mu + \mu e^\lambda)$ is the log moment generating function of a Bernoulli distribution with mean $\mu$.
 Lemma 1 of \cite{KLUCBJournal} establishes that any bounded distribution supported in $[0,1]$ is a sub-Bernoulli distribution.